 Previously proposed strategies face other challenges as well.
-For instance, some previously proposed strategies face difficulties when trying to incorporate multiple unfairness measures that may conflict with each other \cite{kleinberg2017inherent, chouldechova2017fair}.
-This adds to the fundamental challenge of aiming to balance accuracy and fairness \cite{menon2018cost}, where---if one is not careful---model performance can suffer when trying to enforce a limit on an unfairness measure \cite{friedler2019comparative}.
-In addition, some previously proposed strategies---say, involving relaxed constraints \cite{goh2016satisfying} or adversarial techniques \cite{zhang2018mitigating}---can struggle when trying to balance computational efficiency with fairness guarantees and model performance \cite{martinez2020minimax}.
+For instance, some strategies face difficulties when trying to incorporate multiple unfairness measures that conflict with each other \cite{kleinberg2017inherent, chouldechova2017fair}.
+This adds to the fundamental challenge of balancing accuracy and fairness \cite{menon2018cost}, where---if one is not careful---model performance can suffer when trying to enforce a limit on an unfairness measure \cite{friedler2019comparative}.
+In addition, some strategies---say, involving relaxed constraints \cite{goh2016satisfying} or adversarial techniques \cite{zhang2018mitigating}---can struggle when trying to balance computational efficiency with fairness guarantees and model performance \cite{martinez2020minimax}.